Props3D/dredd-lawgiver/libraries/README.md

 ## Arduino Libraries
 We used anumber of open source libraries to make the Dredd Lawgiver come to life.
 These are packaged here for convenience.
-YOu could also follow the instructions to install the latest versions, but these are the versions that were used at time of building this prop.
+You could also follow the instructions to install the latest versions, but these are the versions that were used at time of building this prop.

 ## Required Libraries
 There's are number of libraries that you will need to install using the Arduino Library Manager: